 All physical therapists are prepared through education and experience to treat a variety of conditions, including CTS.
 However, you may want to consider:

 - A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapist’s experience in helping people with CTS.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for a visit with a health care provider.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.